eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

 deleted.
 The researcher, considering conventions in her or his field, defines what exactly to archive as *primary data*.

-Primary data is often designated under the term *raw data*.
-But because raw data does not have to be digital, we are using the term primary data here.

 :::::::: Warning ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 **Archiving primary data is of the essence.**
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::